 - Echinacea: Also known as coneflower, these colorful blossoms are a common additive in cold medicines and cough drops.
 Not only are they great for treating cold symptoms, but research suggests that consuming echinacea helps promote healthy cell growth and can reduce the risk of breast cancer.

 - Cayenne Pepper: Certainly one of the tastiest medicinal plants around, this piquant pepper gets its flavor and its medicinal properties from capsaicin.
 By adding these spicy peppers to your regular cooking, you can improve your circulation, clear nasal congestion, reduce symptoms of psoriasis, boost your metabolism, and even relieve a sore throat or headache.
+Add a dash of cayenne pepper to your turmeric tea for an added kick.

 - Blackberries: Who would have thought this popular snack was actually a potent herbal medicine?
 The dark color of these tasty berries is indicative of an ultra-high concentration of powerful antioxidants.
 It also contains antibacterial and antiviral properties which help improve oral health, skin clarity, and digestive problems.
 They’re a great snack for folks with diabetes, as they’re low in calories and high in fiber.